nziartis/aurora-assesment/README.md

   -d '{"question": "What are Amina'\''s favorite restaurants?"}'
 ```

-## Deployment (Render.com)

-1. Push this repo to GitHub (must be public)
-2. Create a new **Web Service** on [render.com](https://render.com) connected to the repo
-3. Add `GOOGLE_API_KEY` as an environment variable in the Render dashboard
-4. Deploy — `render.yaml` handles the build and start commands

-> **Note:** Render's free tier spins down after 15 minutes of inactivity.
-The first request after
-> a dormant period may take 30–60 seconds to respond.

 ## How it works

 1. At startup, all member messages are fetched from the upstream API and cached in memory (auto-refreshed every 10 minutes)